ghoneycutt/puppet-module-hosts/README.md

 collect_all
 -----------
-Boolean to optionally collect all the exported Host resources from puppetdb
+Boolean to optionally collect all the exported Host resources

 - *Default*: false